Mampenda/Multiprogramming/semantics_of_promise_graphs/semantics_LaTeX_solution.md

 $$\begin{align}
 & \text{In other words: } \newline
-& \textbf{This rule causes a promise to be "linked" to another, so when the first is resolved, the second is also}
+& \textbf{This rule causes a pending promise to be "linked" to another, so when the first is resolved, the second is also}
 \textbf{ with the same value.}
 \end{align}$$
 ---